nosajio/writing/find-a-niche-2018-01-29.md

 title: "Find a Niche"
 ---

-What's the best way to build a successful startup?
+What's the best way to start a successful startup?
 It might be more straightforward than you'd think.

-It's common for wannabe founders to see what the eight figure tech companies are doing and emulate them.
-This approach could work, depending on what parts they copy and how lucky they are, but I wouldn't bet on it.

-Thankfully there's a well tested alternative to startup building that many of the billion dollar tech companies used themselves: Find a niche.
+If you follow your intuition you might find yourself emulating eight figure tech companies.
+If it works for them it could work for anybody, right?
+Emulation can work if you have luck on your side.
+If you don't, there's a more successful way to start a startup that I'll talk about in this post.

 <div class="image">
   <img src="http://a.nosaj.io/niche/niche-definition.jpg" alt="" />
-  <div class="caption"></div>
+  <div class="caption">What's a niche?</div>
 </div>

 A niche is a small slice of the population (small when compared to the overall population.
 A million people can be a niche).
 A niche is defined by overlapping interests or behaviour.
 Here's some real world examples of niches: